2023 University of Nevada, Las Vegas shooting

 Mass shooting in Nevada, U.S.

-On December 6, 2023, a shooting occurred at the University of Nevada, Las Vegas (UNLV).
+On December 6, 2023, a mass shooting occurred at the University of Nevada, Las Vegas (UNLV).
 Three people were killed, and three additional people were wounded.
 Two of the wounded were police officers.
-The perpetrator was killed in a shootout with police.
+The perpetrator was 67-year-old Anthony James Polito, a former East Carolina University professor who applied to work for UNLV a year earlier but was rejected.
+He was killed in a shootout with police.
 It is the deadliest school shooting in Nevada history.

 Background

 The Frank and Estella Beam Hall is one of UNLV's instructional buildings and the primary building for the Lee Business School.
 The shooting occurred about 3 mi from the Mandalay Bay casino, which six years earlier was the site of the deadliest mass shooting in modern American history.

 Shooting

 Anthony "Tony" Polito arrived at the UNLV campus at around 11:30 a.m.
 PST and was armed with a legally purchased Taurus 9mm handgun and 11 loaded magazines.
 Fifteen minutes later, the Las Vegas Metropolitan Police Department received a call about a shooter in the Frank and Estella Beam Hall.
 Officers reportedly entered the hall after about a minute from the first 911 call.
 The shooter reportedly started on the fourth floor of the hall and made his way down several other floors.
 A witness in the hall said that he and others were confused after an alarm went off in the building, but evacuated after hearing someone scream "there's a gun".

 Eight minutes later, UNLV posted a Twitter message that police were responding to reports of gunshots, warning students at the Beam Hall to "evacuate to a safe area."
 Approximately twenty minutes later, the university reported additional gunshots at the Student Union building.

 At around 11:55 a.m., Polito exited the building, and was killed in a shootout with police.
 He was shot six times in the face, neck, chest, abdomen, elbow, and leg, and an autopsy found that he had erectile dysfunction medication and oxycodone in his system.